ohmydroid/AugShuffleNet-Plus/README.md

 # Results
- All models are trained 200 epochs on cifar10 and cifar100.
+ All models are trained 200 epochs on cifar10 and cifar100. device: 3060 GPU.

 ## 10 runs on cifar10
 |Model |               MAdds | Params  | Acc(%)          |                                              training time/epoch|